2019 was a pretty solid year for first-person shooters.

 Publisher: SUPERHOT Team

 Release Date: July 16

-The mind-bending, time stopping FPS that blew everyone’s minds is getting the “bigger, better, and badder” treatment with this followup.
-SUPERHOT: MIND CONTROL DELETE adds more lore to the game’s minimalist setting, throws in a host of new skills/weapons, and incorporates a number of mechanics that encourages different approaches to each puzzle-like battle encounter.
+The mind-bending, time stopping FPS that blew everyone’s minds is getting the “bigger, better, and badder” treatment with this follow-up.
+SUPERHOT: MIND CONTROL DELETE adds more lore to the game’s minimalist setting, throws in a host of new skills/weapons, and incorporates a number of mechanics that encourage different approaches to each puzzle-like battle encounter.
 This non-VR take on the original SUPERHOT allows for a more traditional controller-based experience, which means you’ll be treated to a longer playthrough without having to worry about VR headset headaches and fatigue setting in.

 Developer: Saibot Studios